ansible-collections/cloud-content-handbook/GUIDELINES/coding_guidelines.md

 - Prefer comprehensions or generator expressions over traditional loops for improved performance, except in situations involving nested comprehensions, as they can compromise readability.
 It's crucial to prioritize readability.
 - Use built-in functions (e.g., map(), filter()) for iterative operations instead of manual loops.
 - Be mindful of unnecessary copying of data structures.
-- Use join() instead of concatenating strings within loops for improved performance.
 - Consider using f-strings for string formatting due to their faster performance compared to other methods.
 - Use generator functions to generate values on-the-fly, conserving memory by avoiding large data structures.
 - Employ context managers (with statement) for file handling to ensure proper resource cleanup.